 United States Navy Memories Part Two: My Taiwan Duty Assignment November 1968 - August 1969

-Island of Taiwan - Also Known as The Republic of China
+Flag of Taiwan, also Known as the Republic of China

 My Navy Duty Assignments: November 68 - January 1971

 My Navy duty assignments came about as a direct result of my career occupational specialty.
 After completing a nine-month Chinese Mandarin course at Monterey, California, I received my occupational specialty training as a Communications Technician Interpretive Branch cryptologic linguist at San Angelo, Texas.
 Following graduation from this security training at the end of October of 1968, I was now prepared to go overseas and apply my language and cryptologic training.

 From November of 1968 through August of 1969, I was stationed on Taiwan.
 Prior to my discharge in January of 1971, I also saw duty in Japan and at Fort Meade, Maryland.
 In this hub, I vividly recall my duty assignments, living conditions, and exciting off-duty activities with my close shipmates on Taiwan.

 Shulinkou Air Force Station